Canada Frequently Asked Questions

 You will have 1 hour and 15 minutes (75 minutes) to complete the test.
 Once you begin the exam, it is strongly recommended that you complete it in one session.
 During the test, a timer will display your remaining time; if your Internet connection is slow, the timer will turn off while test questions and answer choices are downloading.
 If you run out of time before completing the test, any unanswered questions will be counted as wrong.

-How do I get my Pleasure Craft Operator Card?
+How do I get my Canada Pleasure Craft Operator Card?

 1. Study and pass the online course.

-Study the course and pass the Transport Canada Boating Safety Test.
-Then pay the $49.95 CAD Pleasure Craft Operator Card fee.
+Study the course and pass the Transport Canada Boating Safety Test in order to earn your $39.95 Pleasure Craft Operator Card.

 2. Print your Temporary Pleasure Craft Operator Card.